holepunchto/pear-ipc/README.md

 * `ipc.opened` - Boolean.
 Server has started
 * `ipc.closing` - Promise that resolves on close
 * `ipc.closed` - Boolean.
 Server has shutdown
+* `ipc.clients.clock` - A heartbeat counter.
+If it reaches 0, the client is considered unresponsive and its stream is destroyed

 #### Base Client Properties